morethemesbaby/log-lolla/README.txt

 == Description ==

-Log Lolla is a classic blog theme bringing back the joy of blogging.
+Log Lolla is a classic blog theme with brutalist design.

+It brings back the joy of blogging and is meant to create knowledge from news.

-It supports all default post formats (image, gallery, video, chat, etc) to let you freely add content — whatever content you want.
+It supports all default post formats—aside, gallery, link, image, quote, status, video, chat, audio—to let you freely add content.
+Whatever content you want.

-It was created to document the everydays of a small studio, to showcase the design and technical thinking behind the products.

-The design is clean and simple, yet following a new aesthetics.
-One of our websites was featured on Brutalist Websites.
-This theme resembles the same techniques and design elements to delight visitors looking for something new.
+Log Lolla aims to be the single destination, the hub of all content you publish on the web.
+Instead of scattering your thoughts, inspiration, fun, things to learn, status updates—you name it—on third party networks like Twitter, Tumblr, Instagram—you can collect them into a single space and distribute anywhere.

-For more information about Log Lolla please go to https://mothemes.baby/log-lolla/.
+For more information about Log Lolla please go to https://morethemes.baby/log-lolla-demo/.

 == Installation ==